shreyakupadhyay/shrt/README.md

 Run the `runserver.py` file and boom you are up and running, `python runserver.py`

 ###Contributing:
- - Implement a database to store url's
  - Improve loading speed
- - Make the website pretty
+ - Make the website more pretty
  - Improve the api
  - Deploy the application to Heroku/Pythonanywhere